-STREAMERS: a Corona Sculpture with integrated live video streaming
+STREAMERS: a Covid Sculpture with integrated live video streaming

-The structure is copy of the orginal Pest Sculpture
+The structure is a copy of the original Pest Sculpture

 Project website: https://streamers-a-covid-sculpture.tonspur.at/

 When you see people standing there you can call one of the STREAMERS tel nrs and talk to them: +43 676 4319040, +43 676 4319050

 Call the sculpture … talk to the people on site … send “audio” tweets that will be amplified live (with a five-second delay) through the sculpture … connect via Bluetooth … watch the livestream … listen to the noise … come with your own mic … Plug’n Play

 Belkin SongStream BT F8Z429…

 1020 VIENNA // 29 Jan — 1 Mai 2022